-Non-smokers more attractive than smokers: Study
+Non-smokers more attractive: Study

 If you are a smoker then people will find you less attractive, that's what a study said.

 Non-smokers are proved to be more attractive than smokers as proofs of negative impact of smoking on facial appearances, said researchers at the University of Bristol in the United Kingdom.

 Over 500 participants were presented with the faces of 23 sets of identical twins, plus a male and female prototype.

 The research explored two further aspects of smoking and facial appearance: "(1) does facial appearance alone provide an indication of smoking status and (2) how does smoking affect the attractiveness of faces?"